rbisdorff/Digraph3/docSphinx/tutorial.rst

 As we observe no absolute majority (8/15) of votes for any of the three candidate, we may look for the **instant runoff** winner instead (see [ADT-L2]_).

 .. code-block:: pycon
+   :name: instantRunOff
+   :caption: Example Instant Run Off Winner

-   >>> v.computeInstantRunoffWinner()
+   >>> v.computeInstantRunoffWinner(Comments=True)
+    Half of the Votes =  7.50
+    ==> stage =  1
+	remaining candidates ['a1', 'a2', 'a3']
+	uninominal votes {'a1': 6, 'a2': 2, 'a3': 7}
+	minimal number of votes =  2
+	maximal number of votes =  7
+	candidate to remove =  a2
+	remaining candidates =  ['a1', 'a3']
+    ==> stage =  2
+	remaining candidates ['a1', 'a3']
+	uninominal votes {'a1': 8, 'a3': 7}
+	minimal number of votes =  7
+	maximal number of votes =  8
+	candidate a1 obtains an absolute majority
-    ['a1']
+    Instant run off winner: ['a1']

+In stage 1, no candidate obtains an absolute majority of votes.
+Candidate *a2* obtains the minimal number of votes (2/15) and is, hence, eliminated.
+In stage 2, candidate *a1* obtains an absolute majority of the votes (8/15) and is eventually elected (see :numref:`instantRunOff`).

-We may also follow the *Chevalier de Borda*'s advice and, after a **rank analysis** of the linear ballots, compute the **Borda score** of each candidate and hence determine the **Borda winner(s)**.
+We may also follow the *Chevalier de Borda*'s advice and, after a **rank analysis** of the linear ballots, compute the **Borda score** (the average rank) of each candidate and hence determine the *Borda* **winner(s)**.

 .. code-block:: pycon
+   :name: BordaScores
+   :caption: Example of *Borda* rank scores
+   :linenos:

    >>> v.computeRankAnalysis()
     {'a2': [2, 5, 8], 'a1': [6, 9, 0], 'a3': [7, 1, 7]}
    >>> v.computeBordaScores()
-    {'a2': 36, 'a1': 24, 'a3': 30}
+    OrderedDict([
+      ('a1', {'BordaScore': 24, 'averageBordaScore': 1.6}),
+      ('a3', {'BordaScore': 30, 'averageBordaScore': 2.0}),
+      ('a2', {'BordaScore': 36, 'averageBordaScore': 2.4}) ])
    >>> v.computeBordaWinners()
     ['a1']

-The Borda **rank analysis table** may be printed out with a corresponding ``show`` command.
+Candidate *a1* obtains the minimal *Borda* score, followed by candidate *a3* and finally candidate *a2* (see :numref:`BordaScores`).
+The corresponding *Borda* **rank analysis table** may be printed out with a corresponding ``show`` command.

 .. code-block:: pycon
+   :name: rankAnalysis
+   :caption: Rank analysis example
+   :linenos:

    >>> v.showRankAnalysisTable()
     *----  Borda rank analysis tableau -----*
     candi- | alternative-to-rank |     Borda
     dates  |   1     2     3     | score  average
     -------|-------------------------------------
-     'a1'  |   6     9     0     |  24     1.60
+     'a1'  |   6     9     0     | 24/15   1.60
-     'a3'  |   7     1     7     |  30     2.00
+     'a3'  |   7     1     7     | 30/15   2.00
-     'a2'  |   2     5     8     |  36     2.40
+     'a2'  |   2     5     8     | 36/15   2.40

+In our randomly generated election results, we are lucky: The instant runoff winner and the *Borda* winner both are candidate *a1* (see :numref:`instantRunOff` and :numref:`rankAnalysis`).
+However, we could also follow the *Marquis de Condorcet*'s advice, and compute the **majority margins** obtained by voting for each individual pair of candidates.

 The Condorcet winner
 ....................

-In our randomly generated election results, we are lucky: The instant runoff winner and the Borda winner both are candidate *a1*.
-However, we could also follow the *Marquis de Condorcet*'s advice, and compute the **majority margins** obtained by voting for each individual pair of candidates.
  For instance, candidate *a1* is ranked four times before and once behind candidate *a2*.
-Hence the majority margin *M(a1,a2)* is 4 - 1 = +3.
-These majority margins define on the set of candidates what we call the **Condorcet digraph**.
-The :py:class:`votingProfiles.CondorcetDigraph` class (a specialization of the :py:class:`digraphs.Digraph` class) is available for handling such pairwise majority margins.
+Hence the corresponding **majority margin** *M(a1,a2)* is 4 - 1 = +3.
+These *majority margins* define on the set of candidates what we call the **Condorcet digraph**.
+The :py:class:`votingProfiles.CondorcetDigraph` class (a specialization of the :py:class:`digraphs.Digraph` class) is available for handling such kind of digraphs.

 .. code-block:: pycon
+   :name: condorcetDigraph
+   :caption: Example of *Condorcet* digraph
    :linenos:

    >>> from votingProfiles import CondorcetDigraph
    >>> cdg = CondorcetDigraph(v,hasIntegerValuation=True)
+   >>> cdg
+    *------- Digraph instance description ------*
+    Instance class      : CondorcetDigraph
+    Instance name       : rel_randomLinearVotingProfile1
+    Digraph Order       : 3
+    Digraph Size        : 3
+    Valuation domain    : [-15.00;15.00]
+    Determinateness (%) : 64.44
+    Attributes          : ['name', 'actions', 'voters',
+                           'ballot', 'valuationdomain',
+			   'relation', 'order',
+			   'gamma', 'notGamma']
    >>> cdg.showAll()
     *----- show detail -------------*
-    Digraph          : rel_randLinearProfile
+    Digraph          : rel_randLinearVotingProfile1
     *---- Actions ----*
     ['a1', 'a2', 'a3']
     *---- Characteristic valuation domain ----*